IoTCrawler/Framework/docs/source/tutorials/graphql_search.rst

 Searching streams
 ------------------------

 Finally we need to get streams, which are matching our criteria.
-For doing this we can filter streams by sensor id (which we've found on a previous step) or by specifiyng our condition (observes temperature) directly for a filter in the streams query:
+For doing this we can filter streams by sensor id (which we've found on a previous step) or by specifying our condition (observes temperature) directly for a filter in the streams query:

 ::